frankaemika/docs/source/ros_introduction.rst

                                                        # motion planning and execution

-For more details, documentation and tutorials on the moveit API please refer to `the tutorials website <http://docs.ros.org/kinetic/api/moveit_tutorials/html/>`_.
+For more details, documentation and tutorials on the MoveIt API please refer to `the tutorials website <http://docs.ros.org/kinetic/api/moveit_tutorials/html/>`_.